Stegeborg Castle: Folkung period

 Subsequently, a castle was built on the islet, which is in the sea channel leading toward Söderköping.
 Its appearance and extent are unknown.
 The edifice was probably not too extensive, as the island is currently not large and post-glacial isostatic rebound in Östergötland has resulted in land elevation of two meters since the 14th century.

 During the period 1310–1316 the king sent several letters from Stegeborg and one can assume that he remained there for long periods.
 After the Nyköping Banquet a rebellion broke out against King Birger.
 He left Stegeborg and sailed to Visby, but left his son Magnus Birgersson as commander of Stegeborg.
 The castle was besieged, presumably from Easter until the end of August 1318.
 Magnus was taken prisoner to Stockholm and was sentenced to death in June 1320.
-He is buried in Riddarholmskyrkan in Stockholm next to Magnus III of Sweden.
-According to the Eric Chronicles Stegeborg was demolished after the capitulation.
+He is buried in Riddarholmskyrkan in Stockholm next to King Magnus Ladulås.
+According to the Erik's Chronicle Stegeborg was demolished after the capitulation.

 Karl Bååt, bishop of Linköping, sought to reacquire the Skällsvik farm for the diocese.
-He was able to receive Skällsvik and the castle ruins as a gift from duke Eric's widow Ingeborg of Norway on January 27, 1321.
+He was able to receive Skällsvik and the castle ruins as a gift from Duke Erik's widow Ingeborg of Norway on January 27, 1321.
 Karl then spent a lot of money rebuilding the estate.

 However, in 1332 the bishop was forced to yield the estate to King Magnus in exchange for properties on Visingsö.
 The reason was probably the site's strategic location and the possibility of raising the tariff on ships on the way to Söderköping.
 An economic crisis, however, forced the king to pawn the castle in 1336.
 To whom is unknown, but in 1350 Skällsvik was again property of the church.
 On February 28, 1350 the bishop of Linköping Peter Tyrgilsson signed a letter at the manor (in manerio nostro Skældowijk).

 During the dynastic conflicts between King Magnus and Erik Magnusson in the 1350s, Skällvik manor was held by bishop Nils Markusson.
 The bishop had taken sides with Erik, and in 1356 the manor was attacked and badly damaged; it is likely that this was on the order of the king.
 How much was destroyed is unknown, but when Duke Albert of Mecklenburg attacked Sweden in 1363, even Söderköping was attacked, indicating that Albert's fleet had been able to pass Skällvik unhindered.
 What is clear is that the Skällsvik manor disappeared and that someone rebuilt Stegeborg on the island in the channel.
 One guess is that Albert, who rebuilt both Nyköping Castle and Stäkeholm, also rebuilt Stegeborg.